aspose-total/Aspose.Total-Products/total/en/android-java/conversion/svg-to-xlsm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render SVG to XLSM in Android via Java" h2="Transform SVG to XLSM within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate SVG to XLSM conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert SVG to XLSX.
-Secondly, you can convert XLSX to XLSM by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+The SVG (Scalable Vector Graphics) format is a widely used vector image format, which is used to create and display images on the web.
+It is an XML-based vector image format for two-dimensional graphics with support for interactivity and animation.
+On the other hand, XLSM (Excel Macro-Enabled Workbook) is a Microsoft Excel Open XML Format Spreadsheet file that supports macros.
+It is a binary file format used by Microsoft Excel to store worksheets that contain macros.
+Therefore, it is necessary to convert SVG to XLSM in order to use the images in Microsoft Excel.

+<h2>How Aspose.Total helps for SVG to XLSM Conversion</h2>

+Aspose.Total for Android via Java is a suite of APIs that enables developers to create, manipulate, convert, render, and print documents without using Microsoft Office or any other third-party applications.
+It includes powerful APIs such as Aspose.PDF for Android via Java and Aspose.Cells for Android via Java, which can be used to convert SVG to XLSM.

+The two-step process for SVG to XLSM conversion using Aspose.Total for Android via Java is as follows:

+Firstly, you can use Aspose.PDF for Android via Java to convert SVG to XLSX.
+This API provides a wide range of features to manipulate PDF documents, including the ability to convert PDF to other popular file formats such as XLSX.

+Secondly, you can use Aspose.Cells for Android via Java to convert XLSX to XLSM.
+This API provides a comprehensive set of features to manipulate spreadsheets, including the ability to convert XLSX to XLSM.

+Therefore, Aspose.Total for Android via Java provides a comprehensive solution for SVG to XLSM conversion.
+It is easy to integrate into your Android applications and provides a reliable and efficient way to convert SVG to XLSM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}